DrewWilson04/DrewWilson04/README.md

 Hey!
 My name is (An)drew, I'm from Ohio.
-I am the CMO and Social Media Manager for [EAL Arcade](https://ealarcade.com).
+I am one of three co-founders for [EAL Arcade](https://ealarcade.com).

 In my free time I am working on launching weather data collection rockets, to better predict weather, and understand it better.
 I am also working on starting a distillery, [bicikyl](https://bicikyl.com/future), where we will distill vodkas and whiskeys.